 Among the merchant ships which had come to Lough Foyle, was the Mountjoy; and in it, its master, Micaih Browning, a native of Londonderry, had brought from England, a large cargo of provisions.
 He volunteered to take the risk of running the blockade.
-Another ship, with a great quantity of meal from Scotland, commanded by Andrew Douglas, ventured to share the danger.
+Another ship, with a great quantity of meal from Secoland, commanded by Andrew Douglas, ventured to share the danger.
 They were escorted by a frigate of thirty-six guns, commanded by Capt.
 John Leek.

-It was the 25th of July; the sun had set; the evening sermon in the Cathedral church was over; the heart-broken congregation had separated, when the sentinels in the tower saw the sails of three vessels, coming up the Foyle.
+It was the 25th of July; the sun had set; the evening sermon in the Cathedral ehurch was over; the heart-broken congregation had separated, when the sentincls in the tower saw the sails of three vessels, coming up the Foyle.
 Leek performed his duty with skill and spirit; exposed his frigate to cover the merchantmen, and used his guns, with great effect.
-The Mountjoy, took the lead, and struck the barricades, which gave way.

-But from the shock, the ship rebounded, and sank in the mud.
-A yell of triumph arose from the barracks.
+The Mountjoy, took the lead, and struck the barrieades, which gave way of triumph arose from the barracks.
 The Irish Papists rushed to their boats, preparing to board the merchant ships, and they got a well directed broadside from the frigate, which threw them into disorder.
 In the meantime, the tide was running fast.
 The Mountjoy began to move, and soon passed through the broken stakes, and broken spars.